ND Industrial Commission

 BND Advisory Board

-According to North Dakota Century Code 6-09, the governor shall appoint an advisory board of directors to Bank of North Dakota consisting of seven persons.
+According to North Dakota Century Code 6-09 (PDF), the governor shall appoint an advisory board of directors to Bank of North Dakota consisting of seven persons.
 Of the seven, at least two must be officers of banks whose majority of stock is owned by North Dakota residents.
 At least one director must be an officer of a state-chartered or federally chartered financial institution.
 The governor shall appoint a chairman, vice chairman, and secretary from the advisory board of directors.
 The term of a director is four years.
 The Industrial Commission shall define the duties of the advisory board of directors.

 Executive Committee